thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-3/index.md

 If you're getting what you want, that's awesome!
 You might start wondering, though, if there's more to life.
 Maybe you're looking for more meaning, or you find that being part of a group makes life better.
 If that's how you feel, exploring the ['Belonging' perspective](/unlock-your-potential/programs/guide-4) might be your next step.

 If things aren't going your way, don't worry.
 Sometimes, trying to do everything alone doesn't work out.
 In these times, finding like-minded people can be the key to success.
-The ['Belong' perspective](/unlock-your-potential/programs/guide-4) can also help here.
+The ['Belonging' perspective](/unlock-your-potential/programs/guide-4) can also help here.